Desmosy/web102_prework/README.md

 ## Notes

-Challenge number 7 was hard me especially because I do not have clear understanding of destructuring.
+Challenges: Challenge number 7 was hard me especially because I do not have clear understanding of destructuring.

 ## License